|

 When during the course of an appeal the appellant discovers new

-reconsideration, the appellate court is empowered to issue a writ
+or reconsideration, the appellate court is empowered to issue

-of coram vobis commanding the trial court to reconsider its decision
+a writ of coram vobis commanding the trial court to reconsider

-in light of the new evidence.
-The writ is considered a "drastic
+its decision in light of the new evidence.
+The writ is considered

 Costs